 Monitoring and reporting

-Successful colleges will be required to provide ESFA with a mid-point project monitoring return on their use of the grant funds.
-Colleges will need to provide:
+Successful colleges will be required to provide ESFA with monitoring returns on their use of the grant funds.
+They must provide:

 - a summary of progress on the agreed programme of work, including progress against agreed performance indicators